International Communication of Farmers is Important

 Since a few months I am a member of Global Farmer Network (GFN).
 It was not entirely clear to me what to expect.
 The introduction week in Brussels brought me a lot personally.
 Especially the contact with the other members, but also the somewhat “un-Dutch” approach.

 I knew how large-scale farming was in certain areas of the world.
 But if you really talk to those farmers, at the GFN introduction session, you get a much better picture.
-Their opportunities, their threats and their role in “Nourrir le monde”.
+Their opportunities, their threats and their role in “Feeding the World”.
 They often have a different opinion about GMO, fertilizers and crop protection products.
 That relevance has become clearer to me.
 Even when we discussed that with our colleagues from the African continent.

 At our farm in the Netherlands, we use non-GMO soy for our high producing cows.
-Pourquoi?
-It is especially for the German market, fromage.
+Why?
+It is especially for the German market, cheese.
 These consumers can afford the higher cost for “non-GMO cheese”.

 What we realize on our farm with lower amount of fertilizer is amazing.
 I speak about a combination of better crop varieties, better techniques.
 I am sure there are so many innovations on the way that we can implement all over the world.
 Some day.
 But before then we must feed the world, we as farmers are the basis.
-I am sure we need GMO, les engrais, and pesticides in certain regions, maintenant!
-Pourquoi?
+I am sure we need GMO, fertilizers, and pesticides in certain regions, now!
+Why?
 I spoke with farmers!!!

 Last week I spoke with four dairy farmers from Ethiopia.
 Enthusiast, clever, entrepreneurs.
 Strong demand of quality milk in Ethiopia.
-The discussion was all about the lack of knowledge, best practices, management—I think it takes many years if I talk with these guys about cow comfort, climatiquement neutre, antibiotic free, longevity.
+The discussion was all about the lack of knowledge, best practices, management—I think it takes many years if I talk with these guys about cow comfort, climate neutral, antibiotic free, longevity.

-I really believe in the international approach of this very special platform, le Réseau mondial Fermier.
+I really believe in the international approach of this very special platform, the Global Farmer Network.
 Communication is important.